Social media has changed the face of Blogging and Content marketing.

 Also, it’s common sense to know that when you make a post while your readers are asleep, such posts may not generate enough engagement compared to posting when everyone is awake and actively engaged with their social media pages.

-So to get better results, you’ll have to post at a time when the maximum number of your readers are online.
+So to create results that can help you double the traffic from your social media, you’ll have to post your content at a time when the maximum number of your readers are online.

 To really know your best posting hours, you may want to post at different hours of the day until you find out the time where your posts generate maximum results.

-Repurposing involves editing or tweaking or finding new ways to recycle an existing post in order to republish it for better results.
+Repurposing involves editing or tweaking or finding new ways to enrich and recycle an existing post in order to republish it for better results.

 With insights from your social media, you can work on getting better performing posts, repurpose them and share them for even better results.